cscorley/cscorley.github.io/index.md

     title="Chris"
     alt="Picture of Christopher"/>

-I am a Ph.D.
-Graduate Student in the [Department of Computer Science](http://cs.ua.edu/) at the [University of Alabama](http://www.ua.edu/).
+I am a Ph.D. candidate in the [Department of Computer Science](http://cs.ua.edu/) at the [University of Alabama](http://www.ua.edu/).
 My research interests are in software engineering and maintenance, specifically applications of topic modeling to automation of software